 Makenzie Schroeder

-Regarding teaching, Makenzie currently serves as the course coordinator for COMM 2100: Media Communication in Society.
-Within her role, Makenzie mentors other teaching assistants, leading the design of lab material among other tasks.
-She also served a leading role in a recent redesign of the course, including serving as a co-author for a new course text.
-Makenzie has also served as instructor-of-record for COMM 1200: Public Speaking.
-Beyond her specific teaching appointments, she has engaged in various training, such as that related to best practices for online teaching.
-Recently, she presented at an internal university conference about implementing AI in the classroom.
+Regarding teaching, Makenzie currently serves as the assistant course director for COMM 2100: Media Communication in Society.
+Within her role, Makenzie mentors teaching assistants, leading the design of lab material among other tasks.
+She recently held a leading role in a recent redesign of the course, including co-authoring a new course text.
+Makenzie also teaches COMM 3490: Mediated Communication as instructor-of-record.
+Previously, she taught COMM 1200: Public Speaking.
+Beyond her specific teaching appointments, she has engaged in various training and professional development opportunities, such as presenting at an internal university conference about implementing AI ethically and effectively in the classroom.